 This past summer I started a series of collaborations with photographers to bring you exclusive stories behind the lens.
 Titled One Day That Summer, the project was designed to be a celebration of summer, an invitation to discovery, to open your mind and eyes, to live life like you stole it.
-Given the great response I had from the wonderful photographers I have approached, for which I am very grateful, and having let summer (unwillingly) go in the meanwhile, I am extending the series year-long and will call it Through the Lens of… .
+Given the great response I had from the wonderful photographers I have approached, for which I am very grateful, and unwilling to let summer go, I am carrying the series on.

 My guest today is photographer Nicolee Drake, a California girl living in Rome, the city that I love the most.
 The glowing light and the entire feel of Nicolee’s photograph shown above stir up memories from the time I spent in Rome in a way that does not often happen when I view images of the Eternal City, not even my own.
 It encompasses Rome’s magnificence and history, its intangible and timeless atmosphere, but also its living-in-the-moment attitude and approachable charm – there is no other place where ancient and contemporary work together in such perfect harmony.
 Therein lies the beauty of Nicolee’s photography: her visual stories go beyond the big picture, and remind us that the soul of a photograph is in the details, in the subtle meanings it is infused with, and in the emotions that go into making it.
 I talked to Nicolee about the place she has come to call home, the magical light of Rome, and the city’s creative force.

 to be in-the-moment sometimes

 as not to miss out on the human experience.”